Neural network approximation and estimation of classifiers with classification boundary in a Barron class: A technical bound involving the total variation

-In contrast to the (Lipschitz) continuous functions considered in \cite{BarronUniversalApproximation}, our interest lies in the approximation of classification functions.
+In contrast to the (Lipschitz) continuous functions considered in \cite{BarronUniversalApproximation}, our interest lies in the approximation of \emph{discontinuous classification functions}.
 Such functions are of the form $\sum_{k=1}^K q_k \mathds{1}_{\Omega_k}$, where the sets $\Omega_k \subset \R^d$ are disjoint and describe $K + 1\in \N$ classes (we also consider $(\bigcup_{k=1}^K\Omega_k)^c$ as a class).
 Here $\mathds{1}_{\Omega_k}$ denotes the indicator function of $\Omega_k$; that is, $\mathds{1}_{\Omega_k}(x) = 1$ if $x \in \Omega_k$ and $0$ otherwise.
-Moreover, $(q_k)_{k=1}^K \subset \N$ correspond to the labels of the classes.
+Moreover, $(q_k)_{k=1}^K$ correspond to the labels of the classes and could for example be unit vectors, as in $q_k = e_k \in \R^K$ for $k = 1, \dots K$, in the case of one-hot-encoding or $(q_k)_{k=1}^K \subset \N$ for integer labels.
 These functions were discussed previously in \cite{petersen2018optimal} and \cite{pmlr-v89-imaizumi19a, ImaizumiEstimatingFunctionsWithSingularitiesOnCurves}, where it was shown that the regularity of the boundary determines the approximation rate.
 However, the results of \cite{petersen2018optimal,pmlr-v89-imaizumi19a,ImaizumiEstimatingFunctionsWithSingularitiesOnCurves} are based on classical notions of smoothness regarding the boundary and suffer from the curse of dimensionality.
 In this article, we assume the class interfaces to be locally of bounded variation in the sense used in \cite{BarronUniversalApproximation}.
 The following subsection gives an overview of our results and the employed proof methods.